SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 In order to easily search through logs, you may filter logs for

- - the type, i.e. Alarm, Operation, Smart Rule,
+ - the type, i.e. alarm, operation, Smart Rule,
  - a date range providing a "From" and/or a "To" date,
  - the user.